Esri/cedar/README.md

 ## Dependencies

 Cedar isn't yet another JavaScript charting library.
 Instead, cedar is a very thin wrapper around other libraries that do the heavy lifting.
-Cedar uses [amCharts](https://www.amcharts.com/javascript-charts/) library as it's charting engine.
+Cedar uses [amCharts](https://www.amcharts.com/javascript-charts/) library as its charting engine.
 Cedar also uses [@esri/arcgis-rest-feature-layer](https://esri.github.io/arcgis-rest-js/api/feature-layer/) and [@esri/arcgis-rest-request](https://esri.github.io/arcgis-rest-js/api/request/) to query feature data.
 You will need to [install](#installing-cedar) these libraries along with cedar in your application.
 If you are loading cedar from a CDN, please refer to the [loading cedar](#loading-cedar) section above for the `<script>` tags that you will need to include.

 Cedar supports the [same browsers as ArcGIS Online](https://doc.arcgis.com/en/arcgis-online/reference/browsers.htm), however you may need to include polyfills for [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) and [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), if your application has to support browers that don't support them (i.e. IE or older versions of Safari/Android).